mohammednumaan/attyre-assignment/README.md

 This assignment solution makes use of the popular **NoSQL** database, `MongoDB`.

+> The database can be populated with sample data by running the populateDatabase.js script (More details can be found at the end of this documentation).

 ### Why MongoDB?

 The reason I chose MongoDB is because of three major reasons: